Me and My Dogs

 My First Dog

 Ever since I was a young boy I have always been very fond of dogs.
 This affection towards man’s best friend has been with me for as long as I can remember.
 However, this fondness towards dogs grew significantly when, in 1997, my parents got me a yellow Labrador puppy as a gift for my 8th birthday.
 This Labrador puppy, which I named Ash due to my love of Pokemon, was part of a litter from a Labrador which had been cruelly abandoned whilst heavily pregnant.
 The volunteers at the local dog shelter took her in, looked after her, and a few days later she gave birth to four adorable puppies.
 The volunteers helped Goldie (that’s what they named her) look after her puppies and eight weeks later they were ready for a new home.
 The rest, as they say, is history.
+We have a mutual hobby; love to play online casinos.
+Read more about bonuses.

 A New Friend